John Moran (photographer): Pioneer artistic photographer

 Moran is listed in local Philadelphia directories as a lithographer in 1856, occasionally listing his profession as artist.
-He appears as a photographer from 1860 through 1885.
+He was first listed as a photographer in the 1859 edition of Mc'Elroy’s Philadelphia City Directory, for 1859.
+He appears in city directories as a photographer from 1860 through 1885.

 Moran was an early advocate of photography as art.
-His albumen silver print landscape photographs often appeared as frontispieces in Wilson's Philadelphia Photographer from 1864 to 1866.
+Several of his albumen silver print landscape photographs appeared as frontispieces in Wilson's Philadelphia Photographer in 1864.

 Moran often created photographic images working alongside his brother Thomas as his brother painted the same subject view.
 Moran's photographs were images that balanced meticulous attention to detail with general atmospheric effects — techniques mirrored in his brother's paintings.
 Moran often included a human subject in his images, providing the viewer an easily relatable sense of scale.

 It is felt Moran was a humanistic, Arcadian photographer, employing his photographs of nature in a metaphorical way.
 The National Gallery of Art (US) said in 2016: "It is thought John Moran photographed "Wissahickon Creek near Philadelphia" (c.
 1863) as an antidote to Civil War."

 Moran was mentioned often in the photographic press in America and Europe for both the aesthetic and technical quality of his photographs, and his theories on the medium.

 In addition to single photographic views, Moran also photographed many stereoscope photographs.
 Moran's images were printed on stereographic cards that were widely distributed and viewed using the newly developed stereograph.